jasegehring/kite_0.46/README.md

 |IgG1_control_TotalSeqB|ACTCACTGGAGTCTC|
 |IgG2b_control_TotalSeqB| ATCACATCGTTGCCA|

-The kite_mismatch_maps function takes the Python dictionary (featurebarcodes) and writes a mismatch t2g and mismatch fasta.
-In this way, the 17 original Feature Barcodes become a mismatch fasta file and a mismatch t2g file, each with 782 entries.
+The kite_mismatch_maps function takes the FeatureBarcodes.csv file and converts it into a mismatch t2g file and a mismatch fasta file, each with 782 entries.

 ```
-import kite
-kite.kite_mismatch_maps(featurebarcodes, './10xFeatures_t2g.txt', './10xFeaturesMismatch.fa')
+$./kite/featuremap/featuremap.py FeatureBarcodes.csv
 ```

 Processing Feature Barcodes is similar to processing transcripts except instead of looking for transcript fragments of length `-k` (the k-mer length) in the reads, a "mismatch" index is used to search the raw reads for the Feature Barcode whitelist and mismatch sequences.
 Please refer to the [kallisto documentation](https://www.kallistobus.tools/documentation) for more information on the kallisto | bustools workflow.